realXtend/tundra/README.md

 1. Fork Tundra.
 2. Preferably create a feature branch for your work.
 3. Make sure to follow the coding conventions (doc/dox/CodingConventions.dox).
-4. Make a pull request
+4. Make a pull request.

 Contact Information
 -------------------